kptdev/kpt/site/installation/migration.md

 functionality is as expected. `gcr.io/kpt-fn/fix` is a helper for migration and doesn't guarantee functional parity.

-Finally, publish your package to git by upgrading the major version so that your consumers can fetch with the specific version.
+Finally, [publish your package] to git by upgrading the version so that your consumers can fetch the specific version of the package.

 ### For Package Consumers